Steven J. Lund (politician)

-Steven J. Lund is an engineer and American politician serving as a member of the Utah House of Representatives from the 58th district.
+Steven J. Lund is an engineer and American politician who served as a member of the Utah House of Representatives from the 66th district.
 He is a member of the Republican Party.

 Early life and education

 Lund attended and graduated from Manti High School and received he BS Degree in Petroleum Engineering from the New Mexico Institute of Mining and Technology.

 Political career

 Prior to his service in the Utah State legislature, Lund served as a Sanpete County Commissioner.
 In 2020, Lund ran for State Representative and won with 84.6% of the vote.
 He is currently running for his second consecutive term.

 In the 2022 legislative session, Lund served on the Business, Economic Development, and Labor Appropriations Subcommittee, House Economic Development and Workforce Services Committee, and the House Public Utilities, Energy, and Technology Committee.